bitovi/academy/src/technology-consulting/6-communication-methods.md

 - **Ask about preferences early:** At the start of a project or relationship, directly ask your clients and colleagues about their preferred communication methods and availability.
 - **Respect personal work rhythms:** If someone prefers to do deep work in the mornings, try to schedule meetings in the afternoon.
 Understanding these nuances can significantly impr
+- **Choose the right communication mode:** Remember that tone and quick follow-ups are easier in spoken conversations.
+Written forms can lack immediate context.

 ### When to switch modes

 It’s often necessary to switch between communication methods to suit the flow of information and the needs of the project.
 Below are some scenarios for choosing or changing communication methods: